eGax/TrenchBroom_xtras_plus/README.md

 <img src="/games/TAoV/Icon.png"  width="16" height="16">&nbsp;<a href="/games/TAoV/">The Ascension of Vigil</a><br>

 ### How-to-Install
 You can either grab individual files, but everything is needed inside of the game profile dir to work properly.
-You can grab the MarbleBlast & REnRacer game profiles here [zip](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/main.zip) currently to get both, then just copy the game profile folders you want out into your `TrenchBroom/games` dir.
-The rest are in their individual branches were you can download them zipped, from git, or individual files.
-Here are links to download them directly zipped.
-[Quake2RE](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/Quake2RE.zip), [WolfET](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/WolfET.zip), and [both Jedi games](https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/Jedi.zip) in same branch download.
+You can grab the full RenegadeC branch with all commited games supoprt files include with this <a href="https://github.com/eGax/TrenchBroom_xtras_plus/archive/refs/heads/RenegadeC.zip">link.</a><br>